🎮

 H36S becomes much easier to judge once it is forced into the same room as RG-28XX, RGB10X, and RX6H.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 H36S versus RG-28XX is interesting because closest match is the obvious angle.
-Compared with H36S, RG-28XX makes the more obvious play for readers who care about closest match.
+If H36S feels almost right but not quite, RG-28XX is the sort of nearby detour that can completely change the shortlist.
 RG-28XX is tracked around $48 (+ shipping).
 Its overall rating is ⭐️⭐️⭐️⭐️⭐️.
 H36S versus RGB10X is interesting because closest match is the obvious angle.
-If H36S feels almost right but not quite, RGB10X is the sort of nearby detour that can completely change the shortlist.
+In practice, if H36S feels almost right but not quite, RGB10X is the sort of nearby detour that can completely change the shortlist.
 RGB10X is tracked around 40.0.
-In practice, its overall rating is ⭐️⭐️⭐️⭐️½.
+That said, its overall rating is ⭐️⭐️⭐️⭐️½.
 H36S versus RX6H is interesting because closest match is the obvious angle.
-More importantly, if H36S feels almost right but not quite, RX6H is the sort of nearby detour that can completely change the shortlist.
+RX6H sits close enough to H36S to make the comparison meaningful, but different enough to sharpen the buying decision.
 RX6H is tracked around 40.0.

 H36S leaves the strongest impression when you frame it as a recommendation for buyers who want a serious all-rounder with room for tougher systems.
 That is the lens that makes the strengths feel intentional instead of accidental.